sudo8phoenix/Rag-System/README.md

 - Chroma is the default vector store, with FAISS and Qdrant support available.
 - End-to-end orchestration available via `PipelineOrchestrator` and Gradio UI.

-## Roadmap

-Next major step is Phase 4:

-- LangGraph ReAct-style state graph
-- Dynamic tool routing during reasoning
-- Expanded memory and agent trace capabilities

-## License

-Internal project for internship task execution.
-Add your license terms here if this repository will be distributed.